ThomasBleijendaal/RapidCMS/README.md

 of this documentation are vague, missing, or already out-dated, so please be aware of that.
 I try to keep this documentation updated and current, but it is on best-effort basis.

+## Screenshots

+Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [on this page there are some screenshots of the features that are currently supported](SCREENSHOTS.md).

+---

 ## Simple collection

 Let's imagine that you have the following entity, and you want to build a simple CMS for it: